almindor/lnet/README.md

 Use the makefile to compile the lib as well as examples.

-All programs are compiled with Free Pascal 3.3.1 [2022/03/16] (http://www.freepascal.org)
+All programs are compiled with Free Pascal 3.2.2 or 3.3.1 (http://www.freepascal.org)

 Copyright (c) 2005-2018 by Ales Katona and Micha Nelissen.